• About

 #2 Recruit Your Initial Board of Directors

-It sounds a bit formal, but that doesn’t mean it needs to be stuffy or void of fun.
+It sounds a bit formal, but that doesn’t mean it needs to be stuffy or devoid of fun.
 The board of directors or executive board are critical team players.
-In most cases, you’ll elect at least three board members: a President, a Treasurer, and a Secretary.
-These elected officials are in keeping with your bylaws (see Step #5).
+In most cases, you’ll elect at least three board members: a president, a treasurer, and a secretary.
+Some clubs also add a vice president and fundraising chair as the organization grows.
+These officers should be elected in accordance with your booster club’s bylaws.
+(See Step #5)

 The board of directors is the club’s decision-making body, including all financial matters.
+Because board members can be held personally liable for the club’s actions and decisions, many booster clubs obtain directors and officers (D&O) liability insurance to protect their volunteers.
 Seek advice from colleagues, parents, or teachers who have prior experience if you’re unsure.
 This table shows the typical duties of the three board members above.

 PRESIDENT DUTIESTREASURER DUTIESSECRETARY DUTIES